DAVID UTLEY

 BACKGROUND

-Mr. Utley was a Court-appointed Mediator in personal injury lawsuits for the Los Angeles County Superi¬or Court from 1999 to 2014 and served upon the Superior Court’s Arbitration and Settlement Confer¬ence panels prior to that time.
-He has been invited as a guest speaker to the 2009 Northwest Longshore Claims Administrators Seminar, 2010 Longshore Claims Association Seminar, 2012 Chartis Defense Base Act Seminar, 2013 Signal/LCA Maritime Conference, 2014 Annual Loyola Longshore Conference, 2016 Advance Consulting Inc. DBA Conference, and 2019 Longshore Claims Association Seminar.
-He has received a “AV- Preeminent 5.0 out of 5″ Martindale-Hubble Peer Review Rating for the past 20 years.
+Mr. Utley served as a Los Angeles County Superior Court-appointed Mediator in personal injury lawsuits from 1999 to 2014 and prior to that time served upon the Superior Court’s Arbitration and Settlement Conference volunteer panel.
+He has been an invited speaker at the 2009 Northwest Longshore Claims Administrators Seminar, 2010 Longshore Claims Association Seminar, 2012 Chartis Defense Base Act Seminar, 2013 Signal/LCA Maritime Conference, 2014 Annual Loyola Longshore Conference, 2016 Advance Consulting Inc. DBA Conference, and Longshore Claims Association seminars in 2019, 2022 and 2025.
+He is available to serve as a Mediator in Longshore and Defense Base Act claims in association with Longshore-DBA Mediators, Inc.